How We Do Cider

-Good ciders the world over are made from a blend of sweet apples, sharp apples and bitter apples.
-Sweets provide the sugars for the yeast to consume, sharps provide the acid that lends to a cider's tartness, and bitters contribute the tannins that give a cider its body and structure.
+Good ciders are made from a blend of sweet, sharp and bitter apples.
+Sweets provide the sugar for the yeast to consume, sharps provide the acid that lends a cider its tartness, and bitters contribute the tannins that give a cider its body and structure.

-In our path to discovering the best apples for the perfect midwestern cider we were consistently thrilled by the excellent sugar and acid profiles of our apples, but were always underwhelmed by their bitterness.
+On our path to discovering the best apples to use to create the perfect Midwestern cider, we were consistently thrilled by the excellent sugar and acid profiles of local apples, but underwhelmed by their bitterness.

-Bitter apples, also known as spitters for their acrid flavor, are really only good for making hard cider.
-So naturally when prohibition came along it wreaked havoc on the country's bitter apple infrastructure.
-Still to this day small upstart cider makers have a very difficult time sourcing spitters, and here in the midwest its damn near impossible to find them in any meaningful volume.
+Bitter apples, known as spitters for their acrid flavor, are really only good for making hard cider.
+While the U.S. once had a healthy bitter apple infrastructure, it was wiped out during Prohibition.
+To this day, small upstart cideries (like us!) have a very difficult time sourcing spitters; here in the Midwest, it's damn near impossible to find them in any meaningful volume.

 Because of this, and because of our commitment to local growers, instead of sourcing bitters from across the country (or around the world), we turned to hops and grains for that bitterness and body.
 The result: tart, dry, flavorful, well-balanced products.
 These are not the cloyingly sweet macro-ciders most people think of when they hear "cider."
 They are decidedly different.
 They are delightfully Sociable.